 In other instances, a tax refund deposited into the wrong account can be the result of something more serious.
 For example, a common method of tax identity theft involves criminals getting the jump on taxpayers and filing a fraudulent return using their Social Security number or tax identification number.

-According to the Federal Trade Commission (FTC) Consumer Sentinel Network, there were over 74,000 reports of tax-related fraud in the first three quarters of 2023, with a spike during the second quarter, when taxes were due.²
+According to the Federal Trade Commission (FTC) Consumer Sentinel Network, there were over 58,000 reports of tax-related fraud in the first two quarters of 2024, including the time around when taxes were due.²

 Typically, a bank will reject a direct deposit that doesn’t match the name on the account.
 In that case, the bank should send the money back to the IRS, in which case you’ll receive your refund in the form of a paper check.